pdeljanov/Symphonia/GETTING_STARTED.md

 ```

 > [!TIP]
 > Gapless audio playback is enabled by default.
 It is recommended you leave it enabled.
-However, it may be disabled by setting `AudioDecoderOptions::enable_gapless` to `false`.
+However, it may be disabled by setting `AudioDecoderOptions::gapless` to `false`.

 #### Custom Decoders